What is Cloud Elasticity?

 E-commerce

-E-commerce websites may host events such as discount sales, promotions or limited-edition items, which can attract a larger number of customers than usual.
+E-commerce websites may host events such as discount sales, promotions, or limited-edition items, which can attract a larger number of customers than usual.
 Cloud elasticity allows for adequate resources to be allocated during increased demand so that customers can make their purchases.

 Customer service

 Industries with existing customers may also experience high customer activity at certain periods during the year.
-For example, when contracts are changed, cancelled or terminated at the end or beginning of the year.
+For example, when contracts are changed, canceled or terminated at the end or beginning of the year.
 These times of year are generally associated with a sharp increase in data traffic.
 Without elasticity, this spike in traffic would overwhelm existing capacity and lead to a service outage.
 ‘Server unavailable’ messages would appear on users’ screens and reflect poorly on the company.

 Cloud elasticity makes it possible to manage demand in real time without customers noticing a change in performance.
 The respective cloud provider will also only bill for the resources used and not for the number of virtual machines provided.
 Once the rush in traffic has ended, the virtual machines can be released from the elastic cloud platform to reduce cloud expenses.

-Summary: cloud elasticity saves resources and costs
+Summary: Cloud elasticity saves resources and costs

 Cloud elasticity gives enterprises and IT organisations the option to handle unexpected surges in demand without having to maintain the extra equipment.
 Cloud elasticity is a forward-looking feature for IT infrastructure.
 It helps companies stay operational during peaks in demand and improves flexibility and availability.
 It also leverages a pay-as-you-go model, which is cost-efficient for IT budgets.
 Businesses can get the most out of cloud elasticity computing by choosing a cloud provider who oversees the provisioning, managing and scaling of cloud resources.